econchick/roguelynn/_posts/2017/2017-05-26-tracing-fast-and-slow.md

 <img class="img-displayed" src="{{ get_asset('images/metadata_propagation.png') }}" title="Metadata Propagation" alt="Metadata Propagation"/>

-<figcaption style="text-align:center;">Adapted from [_Dapper, a Large-Scale Distributed Systems Tracing Infrastructure_][9]</figcaption>
+<figcaption>Metadata Propagation, adapted from [Dapper, a Large-Scale Distributed Systems Tracing Infrastructure][9]</figcaption>

 Metadata that is tracked includes a trace ID – which represents one single trace or work flow – and a span ID for every point in a particular trace (e.g. request sent from client, request received by server, server responds, etc.) plus a span's start and end time.

 This approach is best when the system itself is designed with tracing in mind (but who actually does that!?) and avoids the guesswork with inferring causal relationships.
 However, it can add a bit of overhead to response time and throughput, so the use of sampling traces limits the burden on the system and data point storage.
-Sampling as low as 0.01% requests is plenty to get an understanding of a system's performance<sup><a href="#footnotes" style="border-bottom: none;">4</a></sup>.
+Sampling as low as 0.01% requests is plenty to get an understanding of a system's performance.<sup><a href="#footnotes" style="border-bottom: none;">4</a></sup>

 ## Tracing at Scale

 When starting to have many microservices, and scale out with more resources, there are a few points in mind when instrumenting your system, particularly with the metadata propagation approach:

-* What relationships to track: essentially how to follow a trace and what is considered part of the workflow.
+* <span class="underline">What relationships to track:</span> essentially how to follow a trace and what is considered part of the workflow.
-* How to track them: constructing metadata to track causal relationships is particularly difficult; there are a few approaches, each with their own fortés and drawbacks.
+* <span class="underline">How to track them:</span> constructing metadata to track causal relationships is particularly difficult; there are a few approaches, each with their own fortés and drawbacks.
-* How to sample and reduce overhead of tracking: the approach one chooses in sampling is largely defined by what questions you're trying to answer with your tracing; there may be a clear answer, but not without penalties.
+* <span class="underline">How to sample and reduce overhead of tracking:</span> the approach one chooses in sampling is largely defined by what questions you're trying to answer with your tracing; there may be a clear answer, but not without penalties.
-* What to visualize: The visualizations needed will also be informed by what we're trying to answer with tracing.
+* <span class="underline">What to visualize:</span> The visualizations needed will also be informed by what we're trying to answer with tracing.

 ### What relationships to track

-When looking within a request, we can take two points of views: either the submitter PoV, or the Trigger<sup><a href="#footnotes" style="border-bottom: none;">5</a></sup>.
+When looking within a request, we can take two points of views: either the submitter PoV, or the Trigger.<sup><a href="#footnotes" style="border-bottom: none;">5</a></sup>

 <img class="img-displayed" src="{{ get_asset('images/submitter_flow_pov.png') }}" title="Submitter Flow Point of View" alt="Submitter Flow Point of View"/>
+<figcaption>Submitter PoV, adapted from "[So, you want to trace your distributed system][23]", p8</figcaption>

 The submitter follows or focuses on one complete request, and doesn't take into account if part of that request is caused by another request/action.

 For instance, evicting cache that was actually triggered by request #2 is still attributed to request #1 since its data comes from #1.

 <img class="img-displayed" src="{{ get_asset('images/trigger_flow_pov.png') }}" title="Trigger Flow Point of View" alt="Trigger Flow Point of View"/>
+<figcaption>Trigger PoV, adapted from "[So, you want to trace your distributed system][23]", p8</figcaption>

 The trigger PoV focuses on the trigger that initiates action.
 Where in the same example, request #2 evicts cache from request #1, and therefore the eviction is included in request #2's trace.